cwarden45/HPV_genotype_paper-archived_samples/Downstream_R_Code/Extra_Analysis/Low_Frequency_Sample_Size_Calculation/README.md

 ![Sample size estimation](40-30_sample_size_estimation.png "Sample size estimation")

 There other methods for p-value calculation that can be more sensitive, and multiple tests were compared in subfolders including but not limited to  [Sample_Type_Full_Statistical_Analysis](https://github.com/cwarden45/HPV_genotype_paper-archived_samples/tree/master/Downstream_R_Code/Extra_Analysis/Sample_Type_Full_Statistical_Analysis).
-However, higher false positives (from an underestimated false positive rate) and potentially more samples from the same patient than expected for FFPE samples may also be worth taking into consideration.
+However, higher false positives (possibly from an underestimated false positive rate) may also be worth taking into consideration.
 So, with the right parameters / filtering, we thought the Fisher's Exact test provided the best balance for our study (as far as we could tell).

 The use of integers can cause the p-values to not strictly decrease, which is why a loess trendline was added.